A Light for the Journey

 A grieving family would appreciate and benefit from the prayerful presence of members of their parish family in their time of sorrow.
 We are all brothers and sisters in Christ, called to share not only in one another’s joy, but in sorrows as well.

-What Importance Does the Funeral Liturgy Have for my Family?
+What Importance Does the CFL Have for My Family?

 The family of a loved one who has been called into eternity should instinctively turn to God our Father, through prayer, to assist them in their time of sorrow.